sparkflows/sparkflows-docs/docs/tutorials/04-dashboard.rst

 Name the Dashboard
 ==================

 Give a name to your Dashboard.
-You can all add a description for the New Dashboard.
+You can also add a description for the New Dashboard.

 Drag and drop selected Nodes from the workflows into the Dashboard canvas